Backlink Decay Is Claim Decay (Live SaaS Benchmark)

 Backlink decay is the silent failure that hits charts whose data is still correct.
 The citation gets reassigned even though the chart never went offline.

-A Series B Head of Content opens her referring-domains dashboard on a Monday and watches her best backlink disappear.
-The competitor who cited her chart eighteen months ago shipped an overnight edit, and the new version points at someone else's data.
+You open the referring-domains dashboard and watch your best backlink disappear.
+The competitor who cited your chart 18 months ago shipped an overnight edit, and the new version points at someone else's data.

 No 404.
 No outage.
-The link is gone, and nothing in her toolchain noticed.
+The link is gone, and nothing in your toolchain noticed.

 That is backlink decay.
 The dashboard reports the count dropped.
 It does not report why.